* Prospects of Sino-U.S. trade thaw dim over weekend

 * European stocks struggle with car woes

-* Wall Street hit by Apple slide, trade woes (Updates to U.S. market open, changes byline, changes dateline to NEW YORK)
+* Wall Street hit by Apple slide, trade woes (Updates to mid-afternoon in U.S. markets, changes comment)

 By April Joyner